harmony-one/h/progress/sun-hyuk-ahn.md

 ---

+2025-03-25 Tue: Continued the sesions with Soph (vague for security reasons) and went through the documents required to perform the tasks.
+Will have a last session with him tomorrow.

+2025-03-24 Mon: Had a handoff session with Soph on managaging all our programs (vague for security reasons).

+---

 2025-03-21 Fri: Continuing reviewing devops handoff material, especially the travis scripts required for deployment and testing.
 Note, all these devops handoff material will be obscure due to security reasons.

 2025-03-20 Thu: Reviewing the materials necessary to the devops team continuing from the previous day.